Denmark's largest online travel magazine

 RejsRejsRejs is started by two well-traveled gentlemen who are used to giving good travel advice, and who themselves spend a lot of time gathering inspiration, planning and telling about travel.
 Jacob Gowland Jørgensen og Jens Skovgaard Andersen are both members of the Travelers' Club and have traveled in over 140 countries.
 Together they have extensive experience with the travel world and with many different caps on which; lecturer, magazine editor, tour guide, advisor, author, photographer.
 And of course most important of all: Travelers.

 RejsRejsRejs has an editorial staff consisting of travel-savvy people who love to share their knowledge and tell about their favorite destinations.
-Today, the travel magazine's editorial staff has a team of nine and over 70 external travel writers.
-Meet the editors here:
+Today, the editorial staff has a team of eight and over 70 external travel writers.
+Meet the editors of our travel magazine here:

 Director, editor, travel writer and lecturer